Theodora Cormontan: Emigration, career in the United States

-Lutheran Synod Dispute
+Lutheran Synod dispute

-From 1890–1912, Cormontan was involved in a dispute between the Norwegian Synod and the Hauge Synod.
+From 1890 until 1912, Cormontan was involved in a dispute between the Norwegian Synod and the Hauge Synod.
 The Hauge Synod was pro-temperance and revivalist in nature, and published "spirituals" in Norwegian as an alternative to the traditional Lutheran hymns of the Norwegian Synod.
 Cormontan was a member of the Norwegian Synod, and her father had been a long-serving minister and official in the Norwegian Church, parent church of the Norwegian Synod.